gerardroche/gerardroche.github.io/_posts/2018-02-21-neovintageous-1.5.0-released.md

 ---
 tags: neovintageous sublime-text vim
 ---
-[NeoVintageous 1.5.0](https://github.com/NeoVintageous/NeoVintageous) has been released, the main highlights of this release are:
+[NeoVintageous 1.5.0](https://github.com/NeoVintageous/NeoVintageous) has been released and includes support for super-keys, command-line search history, command-line editing commands, and a toggle side bar command.

 ## Support for super-keys

-You can now map super-keys (`<D-...>`), also known as command-keys on OSX, and window-keys on Windows (disabled by default).
+You can now map super-keys (`<D-...>`), also known as command-keys on OSX, and window-keys on Windows.
+Super-keys are disabled by default.

 `Menu > Preferences > Settings`